 ~ Fr.
 Laurence Freeman’s reflections at the Church of the Holy Sepulchre in Jerusalem, where he also led the group in meditation.

 At the Garden of Gethsemane where Fr.
-Laurence shared some reflections and the group had meditation (sketch by our pilgrim, Ludwig Clarke).
+Laurence shared some reflections and the group had meditation (sketch by pilgrim Ludwig Braun).

 Fr.
 Laurence and our pilgrims prayed the Way of the Cross at the Via Dolorosa, the path which Jesus walked while bearing the cross from the place of judgement (Praetorium) to Calvary.